Craig Steadman

-Craig Steadman (born 14 July 1982) is an English former professional snooker player.
+Craig Steadman (born 14 July 1982) is an English professional snooker player.

 Career

 Early career

 Steadman began his professional career by playing Challenge Tour in 2001, at the time the second-level professional tour.
 He reached the quarter final at the 2006 IBSF World Championships in Amman, Jordan, where he was eliminated by Manan Chandra 6–3.
 He reached the final of the 2008 European Snooker Championships but was defeated 7–6 by David Grace.
 He first entered Main Tour for the 2009–10 season, after finishing the 2008/09 PIOS rankings on the rank 8.
 On 23 May 2009 he won the English Team Championship with Manchester.

 2011/2012 season

 He made it to the main draw of a ranking event for the first time in 2012, by beating Mike Dunn 5–3 in the wildcard round for the German Masters.
 He played Matthew Stevens in the first round, but was comfortably beaten 5–1.
 Despite not being on the main snooker tour Steadman played in all 12 of the minor-ranking Players Tour Championship events throughout the season, reaching the last 32 on four occasions.
 These performances were enough to see him earn a place back on the tour for the 2012–13 season.
 Steadman decided to accept the invitation back on to the main tour only at the last minute, as he felt snooker was distracting him from his main career as a professional artist.